tohyuting/tp/docs/UserGuide.md

 ### Assign Macro to selected command string: `assignmacro`

-* The alias cannot be an existing command word or already used in an existing macro , and should only consist of alphanumeric characters and/or underscores.
-The saved command string can consist of any number of prefixes, but the first word has to be a pre-defined command word.
+Assign a macro that pairs the specified alias to the specified command string.

 Format:	`assignmacro a/ALIAS cs/COMMAND_STRING`

+* The alias cannot be an existing command word or already used in an existing macro .
+* The alias should only consist of alphanumeric characters and/or underscores.
+* The saved command string can consist of any number of prefixes, but the first word has to be a pre-defined command word.

 Example:

 * `assignmacro a/uwm cs/update ct/w n/main warehouse` Assign a macro that pairs the alias "uwm" to the command string "update ct/w n/main warehouse".

-### Remove Macro with specified alias: `removemacro`
+### Remove Macro: `removemacro`

+Removes the macro with the specified alias

+Format:	`removemacro ALIAS`

 * The alias specified has to exist.

-Format:	`removemacro ALIAS`

 Example: